Aetas/justadd.coffee/README.md

 **Now** I really need to update my images file structure.
 Probably by category or tag.

+One thing that would benefit me greatly would be adding a tag to display featured thumbnail images above posts.
+Unlike the type: photo tag, I would be able to set it separate from the featured/bg image.
+Many preview images would look like shit as a background/wrapper.
+I'll have to figure out how to do that.
+Still, shouldn't be hard.
+Maybe after I've gotten some things up and I don't feel like I'm hosting someone else's work.

 ## Next up:
 Convert to multi-page layout.
 Might actually switch to a different layout in general.
 Probs a better idea.
 I'd need to learn Jekyll or Ghost or some such though.
 Which would be both easier and more boring.